-Most buyers of new build premises in Stalham approach us having been asked by the developer to sign contracts and commit to the purchase even before the premises is finished.
-This is because developers in Stalham tend to purchase the land, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build or newly converted property in Stalham approach us having been asked by the builder to exchange contracts and commit to the purchase even before the premises is completed.
+This is because house builders in Stalham tend to purchase the land, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Stalham or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Stalham or who has acted in the same development.

 Stalham conveyancing for business premises covers a broad array of services, provided by qualified solicitors, relating to business premises.
 For example, this type of conveyancing can cover the sale or purchase of freehold business premises or, more commonly, the assignment of existing business tenancies or the drafting of new leasing arrangements.
 Commercial conveyancing solicitors can also offer advice on the sale of business assets, commercial loans and the termination of leases.

 As co-executor for the estate of my aunt I am disposing of a house in Neath but reside in Stalham.
 My conveyancer (based 235 miles from mehas requested that I sign a statutory declaration prior to completion.
 Can you recommend a conveyancing lawyer in Stalham who can attest this legal document for me?